Metre Convention: The International Metre Commission (1870/1872)

-In the 1860s, inspections of the prototype metre revealed wear and tear at the measuring faces of the bar and also that the bar was wont to flex slightly when in use.
-In view of the doubts being cast on the reproducibility of the metre and the kilogram and the threat that a rival standard might be set up, Napoleon III invited scientists from all the world's nations to attend a conference in Paris.
 In July 1870, two weeks before the conference was due to start, the Franco-Prussian War broke out.
 Although the delegates did meet (without a German delegation), it was agreed that the conference should be recalled once all the delegates (including the German delegation) were present.
-The International Metre Commission was established in Paris.

-Following the war, which resulted in Napoleon III's exile, Germany and Italy, now unified nations, adopted the metric system as their national system of units, but with the prototype copy of the kilogram and metre under the control of the Third French Republic.
-In 1872 the new republican government reissued the invitations and in 1875 scientists from thirty European and American countries met in Paris.
-This same year, the International Association of Geodesy held its General Conference in Paris and decided the creation of an international geodetic standard for baselines' measurement, calibrated against the metre.
+Following the war, which resulted in Napoleon III's exile, Germany and Italy, now unified nations, adopted the metric system as their national system of units, but with the prototype copy of the kilogram and metre under the control of the French Third Republic.
+In 1872 the new republican government reissued the invitations and the same year scientists from thirty European and American countries met in Paris.